 1. Is there a legal basis for my claim?

-There must be a law that supports your claim against the other party (or supports your defenses to a lawsuit against you).
+There must be a law that allows your claim against the other party.

-If storm water backs up into your basement and soaks the carpet, you may wonder if you can sue the city for the cost of clean-up and carpet replacement.
-There may be a Minnesota law that protects cities from lawsuits for homeowner damage that was out of the city's control, or was caused by an "act of nature."
+Example: If stormwater backs up into your basement and soaks the carpet, you may wonder if you can sue the city for the cost of cleanup and carpet replacement.
+There may be a MN law that protects cities from lawsuits for homeowner damage that was out of the city's control or was caused by an "act of nature."
 In this case, your claim may not be allowed under the law.

 2. Has the statute of limitations expired?